Safe and Cool Summer Activities for Preschoolers

 Encourage your preschoolers to explore the joys of summer through music and dance.
 Music themes allow children to explore their creativity and develop physical skills such as balance and coordination.

-Encourage children to move with the beat of the music, and introduce props like balloons, ribbons, and scarves to add fun to the movement.
-On sunny days, you can create a space outdoors, such as a pretend dance floor, that gives children room to express themselves freely through movements while enjoying the summer sun.
+Play summer-related songs, such as summer tunes and ocean soundtracks, and incorporate instruments like bells and drums for the children to play as they sing and dance.
+Encourage children to move with the beat of the music, and introduce props like balloons, ribbons, and scarves for added fun.
+On sunny days, create a space outdoors — like a pretend dance floor — that gives children room to express themselves freely through movement.

 The start of summer is an exciting time for preschoolers, and June is a great month for getting creative with summer themes.
 Here are some activity ideas for your preschool classroom.